 After treatment with lasers, you should avoid sunlight and be careful not to injure the area that was treated.
 If any blistering appears, call your doctor.

 A Warning About Phototherapy

 If you're using any kind of phototherapy, including natural sunlight, you should always make sure that you're not being exposed to risky levels of ultraviolet rays.
-More isn't better, since sunburn can irritate your psoriasis.
-Too much sun can also increase you chances of developing cancer.
 Getting too much light is easier than you might think.
-For instance, if you're using UVB or PUVA, you shouldn't also sun yourself in the yard, or even go out for a walk without sunscreen.
-During treatment with artificial light, make sure to cover up areas of skin that don't require therapy with sunscreen or clothing.
+For instance, if you're using UVB or PUVA, you shouldn't sun yourself in the yard or even go out for a walk without sunscreen.
+Also, during an artificial light session, make sure to use sunscreen or clothing to cover up areas of skin that don't need treatment.

-Many medications, supplements, foods, and even perfumes can increase your sensitivity to light, including some high blood pressure drugs and antibiotics, St. John's wort, and even celery.
-Be careful to avoid these substances when you're receiving phototherapy.
+Many medications, supplements, foods, and perfumes can increase your sensitivity to light, including some high blood pressure drugs, antibiotics, St. John's wort, and even celery.
+Be careful to avoid these when you're getting phototherapy.
 Also, if you're using phototherapy, especially PUVA, you should have regular skin exams to check for signs of skin cancer.